wjakethompson/wjakethompson.com/content/blog/2017-03-13-march-madness-preview/index.markdown

 ## The Ratings

-The team ratings come from my sports analytics website, [Hawklytics](http://www.hawklytics.com/).
-Using the composite ratings, we can calculate the probability of any team beating another using the [Log-5 formula](https://en.wikipedia.org/wiki/Log5).
+Using the composite ratings (based off of Elo ratings and adjusted efficiencies), we can calculate the probability of any team beating another using the [Log-5 formula](https://en.wikipedia.org/wiki/Log5).
 Using those probabilities, we can calculate the probability of any team advancing to each round.

 ```r